 Is your business looking to:

 - Increase traffic quantity and/or quality

 Moreover, in order to stay ahead of the competition and maximize online product visibility, brands and online retailers need to meet their consumers at every relevant touchpoint.
-This means you need to leverage not just one, but several ecommerce channels.
+This means you need to leverage several ecommerce channels.

-All of that said, there are 7 common channel types that all work well for different marketing objectives.
+All of that said, there are seven common channel types that all work well for different marketing objectives.
 Read on to find out which are best suited to your business.

 Which type of ecommerce channels are available?